ubvu/open-handbook/README.md

 Welcome to the source code for VU Amsterdam Research Support Handbook!
 If you want to report a problem or suggest a new page, [you can do so using our contribution portal](https://ez-github-contributor.netlify.app/).

+## Mark's favourite desert
+I guess that would be chocolate

 ## What is this?

 This is a community led handbook for all things related to research at VU.
 The handbook is split into **topics** and **guides**.